jamesiarmes/jamesiarmes.github.io/resume.md

 > Maps, Exchange Web Services and various social networks.

 **Lead Developer**<br />
-AllPlayers.com, Inc.
+AllPlayers.com, Inc.<br />
 September 2011 - September 2014

 > Lead developer of web applications.
 Responsible for leading a team of
 > developers for the AllPlayers.com web application and store using an agile
 > scrum process.
-Assisted in making decisions that drove the development of
-> group management services offered by the application and the e-commerce
+>
+> * Managed and supervised a team of eight developers.
+> * Provided strategic insight that drove product decisions.
-> solutions provided by the store.
-Contributed code back to the open source
+> * Contributed to various open source projects and identified clear
-> community where possible, mostly involving Drupal and Drupal Commerce.
+> delineations between custom solutions and community viable code.

 **Software Engineer**<br />
 WorkXpress<br />
 May 2007 - August 2011

-> Engineer for the WorkXpress PaaS.
-Created integrations between WorkXpress and
+> Engineer for the WorkXpress PaaS and its underlying cloud infrastructure.
+>
+> * Developed custom integrations between customer applications and various
-> FedEx, HarrisData, Microsoft Exchange and various other services.
-Developed
+> services such as FedEx, HarrisData, and Microsoft Exchange.
-> libraries to handle systems monitoring and maintenance for private and cloud
-> based infrastructure.
-Assisted in systems administration of internal and
-> external systems.
+> * Architected on-demand cloud infrastructure for the platform that reduced
+> cost for the both the company and its clients.

 ## Open Source Contributions
 The following are highlights of various open source contributions.
 See